xamcat/mobcat-samples/README.md

 # Introduction
-This repository contains sample projects that use the MobCAT [framework](https://github.com/xamcat/mobcat/tree/master/mobcat_shared)
+This repository contains sample projects that demonstrate the use the MobCAT [library](https://github.com/xamcat/mobcat-library) or addresses specific scenarios or challenges.

 ## Build Status